All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GHRH Analogs and Body Composition

 Studies on GHRH analogs (sermorelin's drug class) in older adults have documented improvements in body composition and various tissue-level markers.
-While skin-specific endpoints have not been the primary focus of most GHRH analog studies, the improvements in collagen-dependent tissues are consistent with the expected skin benefits based on the underlying biology.
+While skin-specific endpoints haven't been the primary focus of most GHRH analog studies, the improvements in collagen-dependent tissues are consistent with the expected skin benefits based on the underlying biology.

 What Sermorelin May Do for Your Skin